How To Build A Scalable Content Strategy

 Marketing content budget waste and minimal content on the other.

-The Hidden Cost of “Just One Shoot” (And Why It Never Stops at One).
+The Hidden Cost of “Just One Shoot” (And Why It Never Stops at One)

-The Hidden Cost of ‘Just One Shoot’ (And Why It Never Stops at One) At first glance, one-off content shoots seem harmless.
+At first glance, one-off content shoots seem harmless.
 After all, it’s just one production day to capture what you need—right?
-However, in practice, one-off content shoots quietly trigger a cycle of repeated spending, rising content creation costs, and constant rework that […]
+However, in practice, one-off content shoots quietly trigger a cycle of repeated spending, rising content creation costs, and constant rework that never truly ends.
+Instead of solving a content problem, “just one shoot” often becomes […]